Ncn914491/simple-weather-app/README.md

 ## API Information

-This application uses the [wttr.in](https://wttr.in) weather service, which provides:
+This application is designed to work with weather APIs but includes mock data for demonstration purposes:

+**Primary API:** OpenWeatherMap (requires free API key)
+- Sign up at [OpenWeatherMap](https://openweathermap.org/api) for a free API key
-- Free weather data without API key requirements
+- Replace the 'demo' API key in script.js with your actual key
-- Global weather coverage
+- Provides real-time weather data globally

-- JSON format responses
+**Demo Mode:** Mock weather data
+- Works without internet connection
+- Includes data for: London, Tokyo, New York, Paris, Sydney
+- Shows "(Demo Data)" indicator
-- Reliable uptime and fast responses
+- Perfect for testing and demonstration

 ## Browser Support